-A few years ago, I bought one of these metal address plaques for a rental property I own.
+A few years ago, I bought one of these cool metal address plaques for a rental property I own.

 Was it a smart use of my money – to spend cash on something that simply enhances the aesthetic curb appeal, but doesn’t directly put more money in my pocket each month?